grantjenks/python-diskcache/docs/tutorial.rst

 and misses.
 Cache statistics must first be enabled.

     >>> cache.stats(enable=True)
+    (0, 0)
     >>> for num in range(100):
     ...     cache.set(num, num)
     >>> for num in range(150):
     ...     cache.get(num)
     >>> cache.stats(enable=False, reset=True)
-    (100, 50)
+    (100, 50)  # 100 hits, 50 misses

 Cache statistics are useful when evaluating different eviction policies as discussed below.
-By default, statistics are disabled as they incur an extra overhead on cache retrieval.
+By default, statistics are disabled as they incur an extra overhead on cache lookups.
+Increment and decrement operations are not accounted in cache statistics.

 The third is :meth:`check <diskcache.Cache.check>` which verifies cache consistency.
-It can also fix inconsistencies and reclaimed unused space.
+It can also fix inconsistencies and reclaim unused space.

     >>> cache.check(fix=True)
     []

-The value returned is a list of warnings.
-As such it is useful in assert statements as ``assert len(cache.check()) == 0``.
+The return value is a list of warnings.

+.. _tutorial-fanoutcache:

 FanoutCache
 -----------

 Built atop :class:`Cache <diskcache.Cache>` is :class:`diskcache.FanoutCache`
-which automatically `shards` the underlying database used. `Sharding`_ is the practice of horizontally partitioning data in a database.
+which automatically `shards` the underlying database. `Sharding`_ is the practice of horizontally partitioning data.
 Here it is used to decrease blocking writes.
 While readers and writers do not block each other, writers block other writers.
 Therefore a shard for every concurrent writer is suggested.
 This will depend on your scenario.
 The default value is 8.

-Another parameter, `timeout`, sets a limit on how long to wait for database operations.
-This depends on your requirements and underlying hardware.
-This parameter is also present on :class:`diskcache.Cache` but operates differently there. :class:`FanoutCache <diskcache.FanoutCache>` automatically catches timeout errors and aborts the operation.
-This means that a :meth:`set
+Another parameter, `timeout`, sets a limit on how long to wait for database transactions.
+Transactions are used for every operation that writes to the database.
+The `timeout` parameter is also present on :class:`diskcache.Cache`.
+When a :exc:`diskcache.Timeout` error occurs in :class:`Cache <diskcache.Cache>` methods, the exception is raised to the caller.
+In contrast, :class:`FanoutCache <diskcache.FanoutCache>` catches timeout errors and aborts the operation.
+As a result, :meth:`set
-<diskcache.FanoutCache.set>` or :meth:`delete <diskcache.FanoutCache.delete>`
+<diskcache.FanoutCache.set>` and :meth:`delete <diskcache.FanoutCache.delete>`
+methods may silently fail.
+Most methods that handle :exc:`Timeout
+<diskcache.Timeout>` exceptions also include a `retry` keyword parameter
-operation could fail to complete.
-The default value is 0.025 (25 milliseconds).
+(default ``False``) to automatically repeat attempts that timeout. :class:`FanoutCache <diskcache.FanoutCache>` will never raise a :exc:`Timeout <diskcache.Timeout>` exception.
+The default `timeout` is 0.025 (25 milliseconds).

     >>> from diskcache import FanoutCache
-    >>> cache = FanoutCache('mycachedir', shards=4, timeout=1)
+    >>> cache = FanoutCache('/tmp/mycachedir', shards=4, timeout=1)

-The example above creates a cache in the local ``mycachedir`` directory with four shards and a one second timeout.
-The `get`, `set`, and `delete` operations will attempt to abort if they'll take longer than one second.
+The example above creates a cache in the local ``/tmp/mycachedir`` directory with four shards and a one second timeout.
+Operations will attempt to abort if they take longer than one second.

 The remaining API of :class:`FanoutCache <diskcache.FanoutCache>` matches :class:`Cache <diskcache.Cache>` as described above.

 .. _`Sharding`: https://en.wikipedia.org/wiki/Shard_(database_architecture)

+.. _tutorial-djangocache:

 DjangoCache
 -----------